learn-co-students/jupyter-notebook-introduction-data-science-intro-000/README.md

 To delete a cell we once again should be in escape mode, and then press the `x` key.

 Of course, we'll want a way to undo our deletion.
 From escape mode, you can press `z` to undo deletion of a cell.
 Note that this is different from `cmd + z`.
 Pressing `cmd + z` while in insert mode undoes any changes inside of a cell while, whether these changes be deletions or text insertions.
-Pressing `z` from escape mode undoes the deletion a cell.
+Pressing `z` from escape mode undoes the deletion of a cell.

 Go to escape mode and press `x`.
 This cell disappears!